-Constant Force Springs are commonly used to provide a counterbalance effect for a product.
+Constant Force Springs are commonly used to provide a counterbalancing effect for a product.
 This blog examines different ways to integrate a counterbalance into a design, emphasizing the use of constant force springs in the manufacturing of a counterbalanced unit.

-Counterbalance, as defined in Webster’s Dictionary states:
+Counterbalance, as defined in Webster’s Dictionary, states:

 - a weight that balances another

 - a force or influence that offsets or checks an opposing force

 As stated in the first definition, when one weight balances another, it shows the characteristics of a counterbalance.
 In one option, a weight of equal mass to offset the weight of the component part.
 The diagram to the right shows that this is usually accomplished using a counterbalance pulley system, a cable and a weight.

 In this design, the overall weight of the product increases by 5 pounds due to the addition of the counterbalance weight.
 Extra space is required to accommodate this system.

 A counterbalance spring is a torsion spring system or mechanism that makes it easier to lift and support all types of heavy loads, including lids, covers, countertops, and equipment.
 Torsion springs counteract downward force and provide balance for user control.

 Constant force springs are most useful in applications where a consistent recoil force is required.
 The behavior of ordinary springs obeys a mathematical equation called Hooke’s law.
 Hooke’s law states that the force of a recoiling spring in the direction of recoil is equal to the distance of the spring’s displacement from equilibrium.
 In simpler terms, we look at how far the spring has been stretched – multiplied by a mathematical constant, the rate of spring.
 The spring recoils opposite to the direction it has been stretched.